Xinglab/rMATS-long/README.md

                         The path to a gencode annotation.gtf file.
-Can be used to compare against isoforms not detected by ESPRESSO --out-tsv OUT_TSV     The path of the output file
+Can be used to compare against isoforms not detected by ESPRESSO --out-tsv OUT_TSV     The path of the output file --second-transcript-id SECOND_TRANSCRIPT_ID
+                        If given, only compare the main transcript to this transcript
 ```

 ```